 Fraudulent Acts and Abusive Trading Practices Prohibited

-No Person subject to the Company’s jurisdiction shall engage in any fraudulent act or abusive trading practice or engage in any scheme to defraud, deceive or mislead another Person (including the Company and the Regulatory Services Provider) in connection with or relating to any Swap.
-Specifically, no Person subject to the Company’s jurisdiction shall engage in front running, fraudulent trading, trading ahead of customers, trading against customer orders, accommodation trading, improper cross trading wash trading, pre-arranged trading (except for block trades as permitted by these rules), money passes, some of which are considered further below, or engage in any other act or trading practice that the Company deems to be fraudulent or abusive.
+No Person subject to the Company’s jurisdiction shall engage, or attempt to engage, in any fraudulent act or abusive trading practice or engage, or attempt to engage, in any manipulative device, scheme or artifice to defraud, deceive or mislead another Person (including the Company and the Regulatory Services Provider) in connection with or relating to any Swap.
+Specifically, no Person subject to the Company’s jurisdiction shall engage, or attempt to engage, in front running, cornering, fraudulent trading, trading ahead of customers, trading against customer orders, accommodation trading, improper cross trading wash trading, pre-arranged trading (except for block trades as permitted by these rules), money passes, some of which are considered further below, or engage, or attempt to engage, in any other act or trading practice that the Company deems to be fraudulent or abusive.

 Fictitious or Noncompetitive Transactions Prohibited

-No Person subject to the Company’s jurisdiction shall engage in fictitious or noncompetitive transactions except, in the case of noncompetitive transactions, as otherwise provided in Chapter 6, or enter an Order, or originate or respond to a Request for Quote for such a purpose.
+No Person subject to the Company’s jurisdiction shall engage, or attempt to engage, in fictitious or noncompetitive transactions except, in the case of noncompetitive transactions, as otherwise provided in Chapter 6, or enter an Order, or originate or respond to a Request for Quote for such a purpose.

 Market Disruption Prohibited